Ryan Grant (rugby union): International career

-On 7 June 2013, Grant was called up for the British & Irish Lions to cover injured Gethin Jenkins.
+On 7 June 2013, Grant was called up for the British & Irish Lions to cover for the injured Gethin Jenkins.

 Coaching career

 It was announced on 8 May 2019 that Grant would be a coach for Glasgow Academicals for the 2019–20 season.
-When Head Coach Andy Jackson stood down in 2020, Grant was promoted to Head Coach of the club.
+When the head coach Andy Jackson stood down in 2020, Grant was promoted to head coach of the club.

 Business career

-Grant co-owns his own organic gin production company The Garden Shed Drinks Company which he runs with fellow ex-Glasgow Warrior Ruaridh Jackson.
+Grant co-owns his own organic gin production company, The Garden Shed Drinks Company, which he runs with his fellow ex-Glasgow Warrior, Ruaridh Jackson.